 If small male spear squids were human beings, they'd be the sleaziest dudes on the planet.
 Not only do they lie in wait and watch other squids get it on, they also sneak in later and mate with the female trying to lay her eggs from the first go-around.

 What's complicated is that the female "consents" to this behavior, so to speak.
 It's more than just consent, actually: biologically, they are equipped with a "sperm storage organ" near their mouths (don't ask) that's specifically for the sneaky spear squid's sperm.
 The larger males still dominate, but this peculiar arrangement means the smaller males still have a slim chance to father some offspring.

 Male animals disguising themselves as the opposite sex for sex isn't that uncommon, but the Giant Australian Cuttlefish takes things to the next level.
-These guys can "cross-dress" as fast as Clark Kent can turn into Superman - without the phone booth.

 The cuttlefish dating scene is a fierce, highly competitive undersea sausage fest, with up to 11 males competing for the attention of one surely exhausted female.
 Whenever one of these males "wins" the female, they like to guard her.
-That's when the cross-dressing starts: to sneak by the guardian, a cuttlefish can instantaneously change its coloring to look more female, hide a few of its eight arms, and even change the shape of its visible arms to adopt a convincing female look in mere seconds.
+That's when the deception starts: to sneak by the guardian, a cuttlefish can instantaneously change its coloring to look more female, hide a few of its eight arms, and even change the shape of its visible arms to adopt a convincing female look in mere seconds.